rsalmei/alive-progress/README.md

 Thank you for your interest!

 I've put much ❤️ and effort into this.
-<br>If you appreciate my work you can sponsor me, buy me a coffee!
-The button is on the top right of the page (the big orange one, it's hard to miss 😊)
+<br>If you've appreciated my work and would like me to continue improving it, you could buy me a coffee!
+Thank you!